NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Mogadb.md

 ## Destroying Mogadbs

-A mogadb can be destroyed with a successful _Remove Curse_ spell, though it may be difficult to keep the creature in one place while casting.
+A mogadb can be destroyed with a successful _[[undefined]]_ spell, though it may be difficult to keep the creature in one place while casting.
 More powerful magic might be effective as well.
 Otherwise the only way to free the trapped animals from their wicked fate is by destroying the skin vessel and dispersing the swarm.

 ## Monster Part Subsystem